 You can either rent a car at the airport and drive yourself or do an Uber/Lyft or taxi.
 Just be sure to bring car seats or booster seats for any kids who need them.

-The drive from the airport to LEGOLAND is fairly straight on the freeway and I wouldn’t call it a scenic drive.
+The drive from the airport to LEGOLAND is fairly straight on the freeway, and I wouldn’t call it a scenic drive.

 LEGOLAND Hotel Options

 There are two official LEGOLAND hotels: the LEGOLAND Hotel and the LEGOLAND Castle Hotel.
-They are literally just a few feet from each other and both are about a 10-second walk to the park entrance.
+They are just a few feet from each other and are about a 10-second walk to the park entrance.

 Plus, both of these hotels come with a free buffet breakfast that is fantastic.